Spatial regression models

 Introduction

-This chapter deals with the problem of inference in (regression) models with spatial data.
-Inference from regression models with spatial data can be suspect.
-In essence this is because nearby things are similar, and it may not be fair to consider individual cases as independent (they may be pseudo-replicates).
-Therefore, such models need to be diagnosed before reporting them.
+This chapter deals with the problem of inference in regression models with spatial data.
+Such inference can be suspect because, in essence, nearby things tend to be similar, and it may therefore not be fair to assume that nearby cases as independent of each other (they may be pseudo-replicates).
+Therefore, these models need to be diagnosed before reporting them.
 Specifically, it is important to evaluate the for spatial autocorrelation in the residuals (as these are supposed to be independent, not correlated).

 If the residuals are spatially autocorrelated, this indicates that the model is misspecified.
 In that case you should try to improve the model by adding (and perhaps removing) important variables.
 If that is not possible (either because there is no data available, or because you have no clue as to what variable to look for), you can try formulating a regression model that controls for spatial autocorrelation.
 We show some examples of that approach here.